-You can exclude payments or reimbursements you make under an adoption assistance program for an employee's qualified adoption expenses of up to \$10,160 per qualifying child from the employee's wages subject to Federal income tax withholding.
-However, you cannot exclude these payments from wages subject to social security, Medicare, and Federal unemployment (FUTA) taxes.
-For more information, see Publication 968, Tax Benefits for Adoption.
+You must exclude all payments or reimbursements you make under an adoption assistance program for an employee's qualified adoption expenses from the employee's wages subject to federal income tax withholding.
+However, you cannot exclude these payments from wages subject to social security, Medicare, and federal unemployment (FUTA) taxes.
+For more information, see the Instructions for Form 8839, Qualified Adoption Expenses.